Surendra Kumar Sinha: Early life and education

-Sinha was born in a Kshatriya Family in the present-day Tilakpur village in Kamalganj, Moulvibazar District in 1951 to Bishnupriya Manipuri parents, Lalit Mohan Sinha and Dhanabati Sinha.
-He obtained his bachelor of laws degree in 1974 from the Sylhet Law College.
+He completed bachelor in economics from Chittagong University.
+Later he obtained his bachelor of laws (LL.B) degree in 1974 under the University of Chittagong.

 Career

 Sinha enrolled as an advocate of the District Court, Sylhet in 1974 and practiced in that court under the guidance of two civil and criminal lawyers and conducted sessions trial cases independently till the end of 1977.
 He obtained the permission to practice before the High Court Division and Appellate Division of the Supreme Court of Bangladesh in 1978 and 1990 respectively.

 Sinha was elevated as a judge of the High Court Division on 24 October 1999.
 On 16 July 2009 he was appointed judge of the appellate division of the Supreme Court of Bangladesh.
 He assumed the office of the chairman of the Bangladesh Judicial Service Commission in June 2011 and the office of the Chief Justice of Bangladesh on 17 January 2015.
+As a Hindu, he was the first non-Muslim chief justice of the Muslim-majority country.

 Sinha attended several conferences regarding judicial affairs.

 Sinha is known for a number of high-profile judgments including those on the killing of former President Sheikh Mujibur Rahman and the 5th and 13th amendments to the Constitution of Bangladesh.